Derricks-Open-Source-Quest/AutoGreen/GreenWeb.md

 Two QoS types exist: single and continuous:
 * Some user interactions produce only a single frame, which we call the response frame.
 The QoS type of these interactions is “single,” indicating that user QoS experience is determined by the latency at which the response frame is perceived by users .
 * The other QoS type is “continuous,” corresponding to interactions whose responses are not one single frame but a sequence of continuous frames.
 User QoS experience is determined by the latency of each frame in the sequence rather than one specific frame as in the “single” case.
+*

+Two types of QoS targets exist: imperceptible target and usable target:

 GreenWeb is designed as extensions to existing CSS language.
 Intuitively, each GreenWeb rule selects a DOM element `E`, and declares CSS properties to express the QoS type and QoS target information when an event `onevent` is triggered on `E`.
-For example: `E:QoS{ onevent-qos: continuous }` means as soon as `onevent` is triggered on DOM element `E`, the application must continuously optimize for frame latency.
+For example: `E:QoS{ onevent-type: continuous }` means as soon as `onevent` is triggered on DOM element `E`, the application must continuously optimize for frame latency.
+See below for detailed syntax and semantics.

 ##How to use GreenWeb: Syntax and Semantics##